Skip to main content

 function App() {

-const { signin, signout, isSignedIn, user, db } = useBasic()
+const { signIn, signOut, isSignedIn, user, db } = useBasic()

 const [taskInput, setTaskInput] = useState('')